eltrino/diamantedesk-documentation/user-guide/tickets.md

 ## Ticket Comments

-Once the ticket is created and successfully saved in the system, customers can comment them from the portal and admin users can add comments to them from the admin panel either publically or privately.
+Once the ticket is created and successfully saved in the system, customers can comment them from the portal and Admin users can reply from the Admin panel either publically or privately.

 **Comments on the Portal**